-For those nearing the age of 65, let us be the first to wish you a happy early birthday!
-Party hats and cake slicing aside, you’ve probably also been receiving some (okay, a lot) of information about Medicare — and we understand it can get quite overwhelming.
+For those nearing the age of 65 (the Medicare eligibility age), let us be the first to wish you a happy early birthday!
+Party hats and cake slicing aside, you’ve probably also been receiving some (okay, a lot) of information about Medicare — and, as usual when choosing a health plan, we understand it can get quite overwhelming.

 When it comes to your health coverage (especially Medicare), you shouldn’t stay in the dark.
 There’s a lot of options — and letters — to choose from, but we hope this handy 101 guide makes this milestone decision a little easier.

 Medicare is the federal health insurance program for people who are in the following Medicare eligibility groups: those 65 years of age or older, people who have certain disabilities that currently receive disability benefits — like people with end-stage renal disease and amyotrophic lateral sclerosis (also known as ALS).